Zoltan3422/portswigger-guide/Portswigger-guide/PortSwigger-Base.md

 This repo contains the solutions for the PortSwigger Labs available in the **Academy** section of their website: https://portswigger.net/web-security/all-labs

 ## ❓ Why
 This repo has been created to keep in a single place all the solutions of the labs.
-It should be helpful when preparing for the *Burp Suite Certified Practitioner* (https://portswigger.net/web-security/certification).
+It should be helpful when preparing for the [*Burp Suite Certified Practitioner*](https://portswigger.net/web-security/certification).

 ## 🛠️ Tools
 The tools needed (other than Burp Pro) to complete the labs.